 Finally, we investigate morphological transitions which occur in multilayer graphene, using the same nanoparticle-templated substrates.
-The capability of multiple layers of graphene to mechanically screen an asperity recalls the use of multiple mattresses in an attempt to hide the presence of a pea in the fairy tale "Princess and the Pea".
-Figures 6a-f show typical AFM images of mono- and multi- layer graphene supported on nanoparticles of density $160 \pm 24 \ \mu m^{-2}$.
-The thicker graphene is partially suspended over the nanoparticles, as schematically shown in the insets of Figs. 6d and 6f, with the delaminated area increasing with layer number n.
+The capability of multiple layers of graphene to mechanically screen an asperity recalls the use of multiple mattresses in an attempt to hide the presence of a pea in the fairy tale "The Princess and the Pea."
+Figures 6(a)-6(f) show typical AFM images of mono- and multi- layer graphene supported on nanoparticles of density $160 \pm 24 \ \mu m^{-2}$ .
+The thicker graphene is partially suspended over the nanoparticles, as schematically shown in the insets of Figs. 6(d) and 6(f), with the delaminated area increasing with layer number n.

-The phase image in Fig. 7 demonstrates that the suspended graphene is indeed supported by isolated nanoparticles; the mechanical response of the graphene to the AFM tip allows the detection of the hidden nanoparticle "peas" under the flat graphene "mattress".
+The phase image in Fig. 7 demonstrates that the suspended graphene is indeed supported by isolated nanoparticles; the mechanical response of the graphene to the AFM tip allows the detection of the hidden nanoparticle "peas" under the flat graphene "mattress."
 The phase image records the varying phase angle of the (oscillating) AFM cantilever as it interacts with an inhomogeneous sample surface.
 The phase angle increases with increasing local sample stiffness [36].
 Figure 7 shows that the phase image of 4-layer graphene discriminates between rigid supported regions (larger phase) and flexible suspended regions (smaller phase).
-The high, flat regions in the topograph show small, roughly circular regions of large phase indicating the locations of the nanoparticles (arrows) which support the surrounding suspended graphene (small phase).
+The high, flat regions in the topograph show small, roughly circular regions of a large phase indicating the locations of the nanoparticles (arrows) that support the surrounding suspended graphene (small phase).

-Figure 6g shows the areal fraction φ of graphene in contact with the substrate and the characteristic length l of the delaminated regions, as functions of n.
-As n increases, a first transition occurs around n = 10, where l increases rapidly (Fig. 6d; partial delamination); second, φ decreases and becomes negligibly small above $n \sim 15$ (Fig. 6f; complete delamination).
+Figure 6(g) shows the areal fraction $\phi$ of graphene in contact with the substrate and the characteristic length l of the delaminated regions as functions of n.
+As n increases, a first transition occurs around n = 10, where l increases rapidly [Fig. 6(d), partial delamination]; second, $\phi$ decreases and becomes negligibly small above $n \sim 15$ [Fig. 6(f), complete delamination].